-The Office of Environmental Health & Safety will be responsible for ensuring that all medical actions required by the standard are performed and that appropriate employee health and OSHA records are maintained.
-The custodian of these records will be the Office of Risk Management.
+The Office of Environmental Health & Safety will be responsible for ensuring that all medical actions required by the standard are performed and OSHA records are maintained.
+The custodian of these OSHA records will be the Office of Risk Management.

-The Office of Environmental Health and Safety will be responsible for training, documentation of training, and making the written Exposure Control Plan available to employees, OSHA, and NIOSH representatives.
+The Office of Environmental Health and Safety will be responsible for training, documentation of training, and making the written Exposure Control Plan available to employees.